 In 1901 Ed I.P.
 Staede laid the foundation for The First National Bank of Walker when he imported $4,000.00 of stone and brick and built the first bank in Walker, Minnesota.
 The bank was chartered as a state bank and was opened in 1902 as Walker State Bank.
 Mr. Staede served as the bank’s first President, Harry Brummond served as the bank’s Vice-President and Fred Knellan was appointed Cashier.

 In November of 1906, the bank received approval for a National Bank Charter, then becoming the First National Bank of Walker.
 The original Board of Directors were Ed I.P.
 Staede, F.B.
 Davis, Harry Brummond, Charles Kinkele, C.E.
-Griffith, and M. J. Quam.
+Griffith and M. J. Quam.

 In August of 1928 the First National Bank of Walker acquired the Farmer’s State Bank of Walker.
 Mr. Staede served as First National’s President and Chairman of the Board until 1936.
-At that time he sold his ownership in the bank to C.J.
+He sold his ownership in the bank to C.J.
 Elsenpeter and Otto F. Ringle, M.D.
 At that time C.J.
 Elsenpeter was appointed President and served as President until 1979 and Chairman of the Board until 1988.

-The bank expanded its service area to the Longville residents in 1978, and Akeley residents in 1979.
-In December of 1990, First National Bank purchased The Backus State Bank, located in Backus and Hackensack, and in June of 2012 First National Bank acquired the Remer, Longville and Jenkins branches from Woodland Bank to accommodate the people of those areas.
+The bank expanded its service area to the Longville residents in 1978 and Akeley residents in 1979.
+In December of 1990, First National Bank purchased The Backus State Bank, located in Backus and Hackensack and in June of 2012 First National Bank acquired the Remer, Longville and Jenkins branches from Woodland Bank to accommodate the people of those areas.